Salt is cheap and readily available and is also easy to use. However, not all of them will give you the best result. So, does salt kill bed bugs?

 This would only make sense if salt can kill bed bugs.
-If it was some kind of toxic material to bed bugs, then you can use it to kill them.
-It makes sense since the bed bugs will be forced to stay around the salt since that is where they get their food, which is your blood as you sleep.
+If it was some toxic material to bed bugs, then you can use it to kill them.
+It makes sense since the bed bugs will be forced to stay around the salt since they get their food, which is your blood as you sleep.

 How to Use Salt to exterminate bed bugs

-If you are looking to kills bed bugs using salt, there are a number of ways to achieve that.
+If you are looking to kill bed bugs using salt, there are many ways to achieve that.